Radeeshani/Learnhub_web_application/README.md

-# Homework Application for Primary Education
+# EduBuddy - Your Learning Companion

 A comprehensive web application designed for primary education institutions to manage homework assignments, student submissions, and educational activities.